barmstrong/bitcoin-android/README.md

 * Send/Recieve bitcoins from your phone
 * Scan and generate QR codes to share address, amount, etc.
-* Email bitcoin invoices from your phone
+* Email bitcoin invoices to those who don't have the app
-* Wallet file is backed up to the cloud (synced to your Google account) for easy recovering in case you lose your phone or uninstall the app
+* Wallet file is backed up in the cloud (synced to your Google account) so your coins are not lost if your lose your phone.

 Installation
 -------------

-You can [download and install the app here](http://example.com/ "Download Bitcoin Wallet") (App Store).
+You can [download and install the app here](http://example.com/) from the Android Market.

 Or search for "bitcoin" from your mobile device.